project-ecc/ecchat/quickstart.md

 # ecchat - Quick Start Guide

-**ecchat** is a decentralized messaging application with integrated support for cross-chain transactions
+**ecchat** is a decentralized messaging application with integrated support for cross-chain transactions.

 This Quick Start Guide helps you get started with ecchat version 1.3, the MVP beta release.